 The DPE is the major component of the provisioning group, handling all device interactions with the RDU.
 You should install a DPE on a server that meets the requirements described in Chapter 1, "Overview."

 –Manages various CPE protocol services.
 These services obtain their operating instructions from the instruction cache.

 Note The DPE is separately licensed and must be installed from the administrator user interface.
-For details on licensing in this Cisco BAC release and how to install your license, see Licensing Cisco BAC.
+For details on licensing in this Cisco BAC release and how to install your license, see Licensing Cisco BAC, page 5-1.

-The Cisco Network Registrar extensions are the link between Cisco BAC and Cisco Network Registrar.
-You should install this component on all Cisco Network Registrar servers in your Cisco BAC environment.
+The CNR extensions are the link between Cisco BAC and CNR.
+You should install this component on all CNR servers in your Cisco BAC environment.
 If you are deploying Cisco BAC in a failover environment, ensure that you install the extensions on the failover servers also.

-Note You must install the Cisco Network Registrar extensions on a server running Cisco Network Registrar 7.2.
+Note You must install the Cisco BAC CNR extensions on a server running Network Registrar 184.108.40.206.
+If you do not want to install these extensions, you are not required to install CNR.

 •Key Distribution Center (KDC)